WeiqunPengLab/IRTools/README.md

                         Seq library) can be downloaded and used.
 If specified, mappability will take into account.

-Note: to take into account mappability, download [RSeQC 4.0.0](IRTools/utility/RSeQC-4.0.0), and install: `python setup.py install`
+Note: To take into account mappability, download [RSeQC 4.0.0](IRTools/utility/RSeQC-4.0.0), and install: `python setup.py install`

 **-e/--species {hg19,mm9}** (exclusive with -g)